SPMcDonald1316/data_vis_2020/README.md

     ~ use d3 to load and parse the data
     ~ use state to determine when the data is loaded and display appropriate message ~ use React hook useEffect to make sure the data is only fetched once

+iterating_fast_vega-lite-api
+    ~ project using vega lite api to quickly create visualizations from a template ~ uses d3 to load and parse the data